patiencemanzen/Filtan/README.md

 }
 ```

-From now on, we are able call our fiter anytime, any place that need Airplane model, so let see how we can use this in our controller
+From now on, we will be able to call our filter anytime, any place that needs an Airplane model, so let's see how we can use this in our controller

 ```PHP
 namespace App\Http\Controllers\ApiControllers;